Security Labels & Tamper Proof Labels

-With our tamper proof security labels, you will see physical evidence that there had been an attempt to remove the tamper evident label.
+With our security labels range there is physical evidence that there has been an attempt to remove the tamper evident label from the product.
 There are 3 main materials used for this level of security labels:

 - ‘VOID’ Permanent Labels